 statutory tuition fee requirements.
 If you don’t meet the criteria, you

 must pay institutional tuition fees.
-The tuition fee calculator is based on the current year.
-The calculator for the year 2019-2020 will be published in the course of the academic year 2018-2019.
+The tuition fee calculator is based on the academic year 2019-2020.

 Paying your tuition fees